Program: Counseling Psychology

 Program: Behavioral Analysis

-Nathalie is a fifth year PhD student with Dr. Iser DeLeon.
+Nathalie is a sixth year PhD student with Dr. Iser DeLeon.
 She received her B.A. in Marketing at the University of Florida and her B.A. in Psychology at Florida International University.
 Nathalie conducts translational and applied research in behavioral economics and token economies.
 She is also interested in the assessment and treatment of severe problem behavior in children with neurodevelopmental disorders.
 Her masters work examines behavioral sensitivity to delayed primary, non-generalized, and generalized conditioned reinforcers.
-This is her first year as a PGSO representative.
+This is her second year as a PGSO representative.

 Program: Developmental Psychology